Surviving the Breaks with Your College Students

 Special Note to Guys: You may not have noticed, but college humor and dorm life in general are pretty raw.
 We know you may be the most conservative guy on the hall, but you’re still probably accustomed to a great deal of chaff, horseplay, and rough language that’s normal for students – and shocking to the folks back home.
 You will do them a kindness and save yourself some grief if you dial back your dorm personality – especially around younger siblings and older aunts – until you get your “family mind” back.
 Keep your filters firmly in place.

-For both of you, we’d recommend extra courtesy and extra reassurance that you love and respect each.
+For both of you, we’d recommend extra courtesy and extra reassurance that you love and respect each other.
 There may only be a few more visits before they set up a home of their own.
 Take time to say, “You know, I love you,” and “I’m glad you’re home,” and, “It’s great to be back here.”

 Try to see this time from both sides and to work hard to keep the peace for this short time.
 There are probably just a few more breaks and vacations before your student leaves for good — make the most of the limited time you can expect together.
 And remember that “a soft answer turns away wrath” — no matter which side is angry, parent or student.
 Getting riled up isn’t going to help.
 Instead, try to lift each other’s burden a bit today and “be an example of those who believe.”
 And enjoy it!